peterhinch/micropython_ir/TRANSMITTER.md

 The `transmit` method is synchronous with rapid return.
 Actual transmission occurs as a background process, on the Pyboard controlled by timers 2 and 5.
-On ESP32 the RMT class is used.
+On ESP32 the RMT class is used and on RP2 the PIO is used to emulate the RMT.
+If `transmit` is called while a prior transmission is in progress, it will block until the transmission is complete before commencing the next.
+Blocking can be avoided by checking the `busy` status prior to starting a transmission.
+Note that sending bursts in quick succession may confuse the receiving device: these are typically designed for a transmitter that sends a burst in response to a button press with a gap likely to be well over 100ms.

 Execution times were measured on a Pyboard 1.1 and the ESP32 reference board without SPIRAM.
 Tests were done at stock frequency and with `validate=True`, `verbose=False`.
 A small saving could be achieved by skipping validation.

 | Protocol | ESP32 | Pyboard |
 |:--------:|:-----:|:-------:|